Greystone Recreational Ground

 In the spring time you will see lovely bluebells and daffodil's at the entrance to the gardens.

 The Pool and Community Centre is situated at the heart of Penketh's public amenities including the library, Honiton Way shops, doctors' surgeries and healthcare related facilities.

 The Centre is the first point of contact for enquiries or queries for both Penketh Parish Council and it's subsidary, Kingfisher Leisure Services.

 We are proud of the Swimming Pool and Community Hall and regard it as having an important role in the daily life of Penketh people for both community and health based issues.
 Ever since its creation in the early 70's it has provided the community with safe family fun and facilities for exercise and recreation.

-Honiton Way locally known as the square, isn't privately owned by Penketh Parish Council although we do maintain the planters for the benefit of residents and the people who use the facilities.
+Honiton Way locally known as the square, it isn't owned by Penketh Parish Council.